Angel-125/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 ---REVISION HISTORY---

+3.2.1
+- Fixed propellant issues with the Trinity.
+- Removed LiquidFuel propellant option from the Trinity.
+- Fixed issues with WBIMultiModeEngine not reporting delta-v stats properly to Kerbal Engineer.
+NOTE: Stock delta-v won't recognize the engine switch.
+Nothing I can do for now...

 3.2.0
 - Added thermal mechanics to the Trinity (thanks dire! :) )
 - Fixed suncatcher transform on the SPF-50